Here are a few answers to some of the questions I get asked often. If you have any additional questions, please ask! I'm happy to answer them.

 Will your books be available in any other countries?

 Yes.
 Fairy Tale is available in Germany and Italy (called Fairy Love), and will soon be available in Hungary from Konymolykepzo Kiado.
 Starstruck is available in Italy (called Moonlight).
 My Italian publisher is Mondadori and my German publisher is Arena.
-Drowned is also available in Germany from Darkiss, and is called Herrscher der Gezeiten there.
+Drowned is also available in Germany from Darkiss, and is called Herrscher der Gezeiten there, and will soon be published in Dutch.
 I am currently making plans for world dominance, but it turns out that it is quite difficult and time-consuming.

 Where do you get the ideas for your books?